flipcoder/game-off-2016/README.md

 ## Download

-Windows and Linux builds will be available when the game off is done.
+Windows and Linux builds will be available when the game-off is done.

-Downloads not yet available, jam is still in progress!

 ## How to Play